xufengduan/MacBehaviour/README.md

 ```

 2. Apply for an API key
 You will need a DeepSeek API key to authenticate your requests.
-Register and create your key at [here](https://platform.deepseek.com/)
+Register and create your key at [here](https://platform.deepseek.com/).

+You might need to top up before using the API key at [here](https://platform.deepseek.com/top_up).
 Once you receive your key, replace "your_api_key_here" in the next step.

 3. Communicate with one LLM
 ```R